barotto/IBMulator/README.md

 The most effective values depend on your particular audio setup so you'll have to experiment.

+### Joysticks

+IBMulator supports Game Port emulation with dual 2-axes / 2-buttons joysticks.

+If your controllers are already connected when IBMulator starts, joysticks A & B will be mapped according to the order by which the SDL library reports them.

+Otherwise, joysticks A & B mapping will depend by the order you plug your game controllers in your system: first one will be joystick A, second one joystick B, and any subsequent controller will be ignored.

+The axes and buttons mapping can be specified in the [gameport] section of the ini file.

 ### Key bindings

 * CTRL+F1: GUI mode action: